How to start a blog in 2025: the complete guide for beginners

 On the other hand, having a brand name different from your own name allows you to go into other businesses and target different markets.
 This is because you can pick a unique brand name for each vertical you go after.

-Once you have chosen a great name to build a blog, the next step is to purchase it via a reputable domain registrar.
+So where to buy a domain name for starting a blog?
 One of the most trustworthy companies in this regard is NameCheap, which is also what I use and recommend.

 To purchase a domain name, go to Namecheap’s domain name search, and type in the domain name you picked.